Kong/kong-vagrant/README.md

 ## Developing plugins

-Clone the plugin template next to your clones of Kong and Kong-vagrant:
+Clone the plugin template next to your clones of `kong` and `kong-vagrant`:

 ```shell
 # clone the plugin template repository